 Many countries are improving the use of data at the subnational level to help all stakeholders better understand the geographical distribution of the epidemic and the response in each community.
-In 2015, the UNAIDS World AIDS Day report10 gave examples of how countries focus on specific populations and locations to Fast-Track their HIV response.
+In 2015, the UNAIDS World AIDS Day report gave examples of how countries focus on specific populations and locations to Fast-Track their respective HIV responses.

-Since mid-2014, the online reporting tool has allowed users to submit subnational data for the number of pregnant women living with HIV receiving antiretroviral medicine for preventing the mother-to-child transmission of HIV (indicator 2.3), the number of people receiving antiretroviral therapy (indicator 1.2) and data related to key populations (see next paragraph for details).
+Since mid-2014, the online reporting tool has allowed users to submit subnational data for the number of pregnant women living with HIV receiving antiretroviral medicine for preventing the mother-to-child transmission of HIV (Indicator 2.3), the number of people receiving antiretroviral therapy (Indicator 1.2) and data related to key populations.

-The current version of the tool also allows users to submit data on priority cities for additional indicators to assess progress in the HIV response in cities, with specific focus on high-burden cities or those identified as Fast-Track cities that have committed to ending AIDS by 2030.
+The tool also allows users to submit data on priority cities for additional indicators to assess progress in the HIV response in cities, with specific focus on high-burden cities or those identified as Fast-Track cities that have committed to ending AIDS by 2030.